freakmaxi/kertish-dfs/README.md

 When you setup the cluster and the cluster starts taking data blocks, consider that cluster is as absolute.
 Deleting the cluster will cause you data inconsistency and lost.
 Due to this reason, when you are creating the structure of your farm, pay attention to your cluster setups the most.
-If you want to remove the cluster from the farm, consider to move the cluster first from one point to another using `kertish-admin` client tool.
+If you want to remove the cluster from the farm, consider to move the cluster first from one point to another using `krtadm` client tool.